juhasch/PhysicalQuantities/README.rst

 Installation
 ------------
-This module requires Python 3.6 or above.
-This is due to the use of new features like `f` strings or supporting underscores in numeric literals.
+This module requires Python 3.10 or above.
+This is due to the use of mypy for type annotation checking.

 To install, simply do a